ansible/ansible-runner/docs/playbook_api.rst

 Task lists can also contain :class:`Block
 <ansible_runner.playbook.tasks.Block>` items.
 To create a new task block
-simple omit the `action` keyword argument.
+simply omit the `action` keyword argument.

 .. code-block:: python